information

 N Interstate Avenue is identified as a high crash corridor, particularly for people bicycling.
 Between 2010 and 2014 there were 25 crashes involving cyclists between NE Oregon Street and N Columbia Avenue.
 Staff identified safety improvements that could be installed immediately with available funding through the Multimodal Missing Links program.
 North Portland in Motion includes recommendations for additional N Interstate Ave improvements.

-Upcoming Program Highlight
+Past Program Highlight in Southeast

-SE Woodward Street and SE 59th Avenue intersection improvement.
+SE Woodward Street and SE 59th Avenue intersection improvement

 Upcoming paving updates